ABChapagain/nigrani/readme.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project developed under **BPC Hackfest 2024**

 ## Contact

-For any questions or inquiries, please contact the project maintainer at [email@example.com](mailto:email@example.com).
+For any questions or inquiries, please contact the project maintainer at [mechigeeks@gmail.com](mailto:mechigeeks@gmail.com).